radio0but/amiibocardscript/README.md

 # Amiibo Cards Generator Suite

-This project contains two Python applications for creating ready-to-print PDFs of Amiibo cards.
-It includes `AmiiboCardsDownloader.py` for downloading and selecting images and `AmiiboCardsPrintPrep.py` for generating the final PDF file.
+Amiibo Cards Generator is a complete solutions to make ready-to-print PDFs of Amiibo cards.
+Simply use one of the scripts provided that works on most of the major Linux distributions(Fedora,Rhel,Arch,Manjaro,Ubuntu,Debian) or the windows installer to install the software on your system.
 This project uses AmiiboAPI for data.
 The AmiiboCardsPrintPrep.py is specifically calibrated for NFC cards 5.44cm x 8.55cm tested on an HP DeskJet 3630 printer.

 Big new the GTK version is no a one window application !!!!!